rayanirban/DL4MIA_Pre-course_Webinar/README.md

  * [Python image manipulation tools](https://opensource.com/article/19/3/python-image-manipulation-tools)

- # Exercises for Webinar 2
+ # Image Classification with pytorch Notebooks 2-4:

-We provide exercises for pytorch and keras.
+We provide exercises for pytorch.

-## Pytorch

 Exercises for Image Classification with pytorch.
 Contains the following exercises:
-- `pytorch/1_data_preparation`: pytorch dataloader for classification.
+- `2_Data_Preparation.ipynb`: pytorch dataloader for classification.
-- `pytorch/2_logistic_regression`: image classification with a simple logistic regression model.
+- `3_Logistic_Regression.ipynb`: image classification with a simple logistic regression model.
-- `pytorch/3_multi_layer_perceptron`: image classification with a multi-layer perceptron.
+- `4_Multi_Layer_Perceptron.ipynb`: image classification with a multi-layer perceptron.

 All the exercises use the [CIFAR10 Dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
-For the pytorch exercises, please use the `DL Course(Pytorch)` environment in BAND.
-You can start it via `Applications->Programming->DL Course(Pytorch)`.

-## tensorflow/keras

-Here we will perform a simple classification task that will show you the basics of using tensorflow/keras.

-- `keras/classification_simple_keras.ipynb`: Basic demonstration of a feature classification example with a Multi layer perceptron (MLP) using tensorflow/keras

-For the keras exercises, please use the `DL Course(Keras)` environment in BAND.
-You can start it via `Applications->Programming->DL Course(Keras)`.

 ## Content